curiefense/katacoda-scenarios/getting-started-140/step3.md

 > 👉 you may click **Skip** instead of changing the password.

-Curiefense comes with two dashboards out of the box:
+Curiefense comes with three dashboards out of the box:

 1. Traffic Overview
 1. Top Activities
+1. Curiefense Overview 🆕

 Lets explore what Traffic Overview can tell us.